LitheFulminare/Project-Unkown-XP4/README.md

 WASD controls the character, it has tanks controls so W is always 'forward' the character's perspective.

-F is the interaction button, it opens a screen to check if the player wants to grab that item.
+F is the interaction button.

 Tab opens/closes the inventory.

+RMB to select options/items.